Tuition and Related Costs

-Berklee Students: Berklee College of Music and Berklee Online students must pay a $500 program deposit to confirm their place in the program.
+Berklee Students: A $500 program deposit is required to confirm your place in the program.
 Your deposit will be deducted from your bill for your semester abroad.
-The deposit is non-refundable and non-transferrable.
-If you withdraw from the program or defer your application to a future semester, you will lose your deposit.
+The deposit is non-refundable.
+If you withdraw from the program, or if your admission to the program is revoked (see Eligibility), you will lose your deposit.

 Pay Your Deposit

 Non-Berklee Students: You will receive information from your home school about paying a deposit (if required) and confirming your place in the program.
 Do not use the link above to pay the deposit unless instructed to do so.

 Scholarships and Financial Aid